lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 RUN ["python.exe", "/quiet"]
 ```

 It's important to understand that there are not many cases where Hyper-V isolation is really needed instead of cross-building.
 To enable cross-building for this specific case here you could try extracting files from the installer in a Linux build stage.
-Another way would be to build this image natively on Windows a single time as a single-arch image and use it in your cross-build to copy `C:\python` to the target Windows stage similarly to the third example in the [TL;DR section](#tldr).
+Another way would be to build this image natively on Windows a single time as a single-arch image and use it in your cross-build to copy `C:\python` to the target Windows stage similarly to the example (c) in the [TL;DR section](#tldr).
 I describe some tips on how to avoid using Hyper-V isolation [later](#conclusion) in this post.

 As [BuildKit doesn't work on Windows](https://docs.docker.com/develop/develop-images/build_enhancements/#limitations) you would need to use the default `docker build` command instead with Hyper-V isolation enabled to create the Windows container images:
 ```powershell